 You can also keep students engaged with some hands-on Christmas crafting!
 Reindeer, Christmas trees, Santa crafts–the options are endless!
 To give the fun Christmas crafts an educational aspect, you can pair them with writing prompts!
 Even better, when complete, you can use these Christmas crafts to create an adorable bulletin board to help decorate your classroom!

 My final tip would be not to stress more than you have to.
 I understand that behavioral issues, classroom commitments (classroom Christmas parties anyone?), and just general holiday stress can all spike during December.
 Don’t feel like you have to do ALL the things!
 Your classroom will be just as magical this time of year for your students, even if you aren't a perfect Pinterest teacher.
 I promise!

 Instead, choose the activities that are most meaningful and important for keeping your students engaged and learning.
 And when all else fails, and you feel like you can’t plan and prepare another hands-on Christmas craft, STEM challenge, or center, then turn to some no-prep activities that your students will still love!

-When finding no-prep activities, I like to turn back to tip #1 if possible, and keep them Christmas themed.
+When finding no-prep activities, I like to turn back to tip #1 if possible, and keep them December themed.
 In my Holiday Helper product, students can work on skills like addition, counting, patterns, cvc words, sight words, and more–all with a fun Christmas theme!

 I would love to say that Christmas in kindergarten doesn’t have to be stressful, but unfortunately, the holidays are typically stressful in and out of the classroom with all of the added commitments they bring.
 However, hopefully these December planning tips for kindergarten will help to reduce some of the stress, so you can make some great holiday memories with your students AND keep them engaged and learning!